mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 Template actions can set variables, conditionally include content, loop over data, and indicate whether whitespace should be trimmed.

+Variable names start with a dollar sign.
 To set a variable, `{{$name := value}}`.
 To output the value of a variable, use `{{$name}}`.

+A pipeline is a sequence of one or more commands.

+A command is simple value, function call, or method call.

+Simple values include primitive values and variables.
+They also include many expressions that begin with a dot (`.`) which represents the value at the current cursor.
+When the value at the cursor is a struct, the dot can be followed by a field name.
+When the value at the cursor is a map, the dot can be followed by a key.
+When the value at the cursor has methods, the dot can be follow by the name of a method that has no parameters.

+A function call is a function name followed by a space-separated list of arguments.

+A method call is ...

 To conditionally include content,